Seongjong of Goryeo: The First Goryeo-Khitan War

-In an effort to calm the court nobility, minister Seo Hui volunteered to negotiate directly with General Xiao.
+In an effort to calm the court nobility, minister Sŏ Hŭi volunteered to negotiate directly with General Xiao.
 Both parties knew that a key factor influencing the negotiations was the heavy pressure being exerted on the Liao state by Song dynasty.
 In face-to-face talks with his Khitan counterpart, minister Seo bluntly told General Xiao that the Khitan had no basis for claims to former Balhae territory.
 Since the Goryeo dynasty was, without question, successor to the former Goguryeo kingdom, that land rightfully belonged under Goryeo's domain.
-In a cleverly veiled threat, Seo Hui reminded General Xiao that the Liaodong Peninsula had also once been under the dominion of Goguryeo and that the Manchurian territories, including the Khitan capital at Liaoyang, should properly belong to Goryeo.
-In a remarkable conclusion, minister Seo obtained Khitan consent to allow the region up to the Yalu River to be incorporated into Goryeo territory.
+In a cleverly veiled threat, Sŏ Hŭi reminded General Xiao that the Liaodong Peninsula had also once been under the dominion of Goguryeo and that the Manchurian territories, including the Khitan capital at Liaoyang, should properly belong to Goryeo.
+In a remarkable conclusion, minister So obtained Khitan consent to allow the region up to the Yalu River to be incorporated into Goryeo territory.
 General Xiao and the Khitan army not only returned to Liao without having achieved their goals, but the invasion ended with the Khitan giving up territory along the southern Yalu River to Seongjong.
-Seo Hui's brilliant diplomatic maneuver underscored his correct understanding of both the contemporary international situation and Goryeo's position in the region.
+Sŏ Hŭi's brilliant diplomatic maneuver underscored his correct understanding of both the contemporary international situation and Goryeo's position in the region.

 The Khitan withdrew and ceded territory to the east of the Yalu River when Goryeo agreed to end its alliance with Song Dynasty.
 However, Goryeo continued to communicate with Song, having strengthened its position by building fortress in the newly gained northern territories.

 The Goryeo-Khitan Wars continued with the second and third campaigns until 1018.